Votto homers in record 6th game in row as Reds beat Cubs 7-4

 Cincinnati added three runs off the Cubs bullpen in the seventh, with Kyle Farmer and Aristides Aquino each driving in a run and a Chicago error allowing a third to score.

-The Cubs scored three runs off Luis Castillo (5-10), who had only given up three runs total in his first four starts.
+The Cubs scored three runs off Castillo (5-10), who had only given up three runs total in his previous four starts.
 Patrick Wisdom hit his 16th home run in the fourth, and Wilson Contreras belted a two-run shot in the fifth.

 Castillo finished with eight strikeouts in six innings, allowing seven hits.